Matic-Digital/contentful-nextjs/README.md

 This is a starter template for building a blog with Next.js, Contentful, and Mux.
 It includes a Docker-based development workflow for a consistent development experience across teams.

+## Prerequisites

+- Docker Desktop installed and running
+- Git

+No other local dependencies are required!
+Everything runs inside Docker containers.

 ## Development Workflow

 ### Initial Setup